michaelnunez3902/Homelab-Portfolio/README.md

 # Homelab Portfolio

-This repository documents my personal homelab environment, built to simulate a real-world enterprise IT infrastructure using virtualization, Windows and Linux servers, centralized identity management, and containerized services.
+This repository documents my personal homelab, which I built to gain hands-on experience with real-world IT systems and workflows.
+The lab is designed to reflect how small-to-mid-sized enterprise environments are actually deployed, managed, and maintained, using virtualization, Windows and Linux servers, centralized identity management, and containerized services.

+The goal of this homelab isn’t just to spin things up, but to understand how systems are installed, verified, administered, and documented in a professional IT environment.

 ---

-## Lab Overview & Objectives
+## Lab Purpose & Goals

-This homelab is designed to simulate a small-to-mid-sized enterprise IT environment, combining on-premises infrastructure, identity management, Linux services, and containerized workloads.
-The goal of the lab is to gain hands-on experience with real-world system administration tasks while following industry best practices for deployment, verification, and documentation.

-Key objectives of this homelab include:
+I built this homelab to strengthen my system administration and cybersecurity skills by working through real configuration tasks instead of relying only on theory or guided labs.
+Everything in this environment is intentionally set up, tested, and validated to mirror how infrastructure is handled in production.

+The main goals of this lab are to:
-- Deploying and managing virtualized infrastructure using Proxmox VE
+- Build and manage virtualized infrastructure using Proxmox VE
-- Administering both Windows and Linux server operating systems
+- Administer both Windows and Linux server operating systems
-- Implementing centralized identity and access management with Active Directory
+- Implement centralized identity and access management with Active Directory
-- Practicing role-based access control (RBAC) using users, groups, and OUs
+- Practice role-based access control (RBAC) using users, groups, and OUs
-- Deploying and validating containerized services using Docker
+- Deploy and validate containerized services using Docker
-- Managing containers through Portainer for visibility and lifecycle control
+- Manage containers using Portainer for visibility and lifecycle control
-- Verifying configurations using command-line tools and PowerShell
+- Verify configurations using command-line tools and PowerShell
-- Documenting workflows to mirror real-world operational practices
+- Document workflows in a way that reflects real operational practices

-This lab emphasizes **installation, verification, and administration**, reflecting how systems are built, validated, and maintained in professional IT environments.
+Overall, this lab emphasizes **installing services, verifying they work, and managing them over time**, which matches how systems are handled in real IT roles.

 ---